 STEP 5: This next step is crucial if you paint over raw wood.
 Trust me when I say I have learned the hard way, and I want to share my best tips with you.

 Use a good stain and tannin blocker before painting over wood.
-You’ll find there are many on the market, so you may have to try a few to find what works best.
+Many are on the market, so you may have to try a few to find what works best.
 Every furniture painter has an opinion.
 I recommend a shellac-based primer or an oil-based primer.
 Both will do a great job of preventing stains and wood tannins from bleeding, especially when using white paint.

 For this project, I grabbed what I had in the studio, which is an oil-based spray primer.
 Primers come in a paintable form or spray.
 I bought this a while back because it was on sale for another home project I had going on.
 The spray gives a smooth finish but is much messier if you don’t have a spray booth.
 I took the bar stools outside to spray them.